3dem/emhub/docs/developer_guide/workers.rst

     .. image:: https://github.com/3dem/emhub/wiki/images/emhub_new_session_test_live2.png
        :width: 100%

-Continue reading the next section to dive a bit into the code of the files in extra and understand better the role of the underlying components.
+Continue reading the next section to delve into the code of the files in "extra" and better understand the role of the underlying components.

 Understanding underlying components